-It's a much-needed win for travelers looking to fly somewhere without breaking the bank after more than a year of skyrocketing domestic flight prices.
-While sub-$100 roundtrip flights never disappeared entirely, we keep seeing more and more cheap flights popping up for destinations across the U.S. for this summer, fall, and into next winter, too.
+It's a much-needed win for travelers looking to fly somewhere without breaking the bank after months of seemingly high domestic flight prices.
+While sub-$100 roundtrip flights never disappeared entirely, we keep seeing more and more cheap flights popping up for destinations across the U.S. for this winter and spring, especially.

 Why Are Domestic Flights Getting Cheaper?

-Travel demand hit record highs in 2022, and domestic flight prices increased to match it as airlines hope to squeeze everything they can out of Americans eager to travel again.
-What happened, though, is that those higher prices might have scared away many domestic travelers who closed their Google Flights tab and opened Google Maps to plan a road trip instead.
+Bigger than your regular seasonality are the forces of overall travel demand, which hit record highs last year, causing domestic flight prices to increase to match it.
+What happened, though, is that those higher prices might have spooked many domestic travelers who closed their Google Flights tab and opened Google Maps to plan a road trip instead.

-The end result?
-Travel within the U.S. suddenly got crazy cheap this spring and summer.
-And then we started seeing a lot more of this.
+The result?
+Travel within the U.S. suddenly got crazy cheap for the coming months.
+And now we're seeing a lot more of this.

-Many of these ultra-low fares have been booked already!
+This ultra-low fare has been booked already!
 Get an alert for the next great domestic deal with Thrifty Traveler Premium!